Perinatal Mood Disorders include a wide range of symptoms that start anytime from conception until one year post partum.

 This tool (courtesy of the Post Partum Stress Center) can be used by pregnant women to self-assess their level of risk and discuss the results with their doctor or psychologist or it can be used by professionals to assess risk in the clients they work with.
 This assessment is not diagnostic.
 Risk factors do not cause postpartum depression.

-Kristine Aanderson is a Registered Psychologist who specializes in the treatment of Perinatal Mood Disorders including depression, anxiety, OCD and PTSD anytime from pregnancy to symptoms starting one year after birth.
+Kristine Aanderson is only the second Psychologist in Canada to be certified by Postpartum Support International to treat perinatal mood disorders including depression, anxiety, OCD and PTSD anytime from pregnancy to symptoms starting one year after birth.
 She has a private practice in southwest Edmonton.
 No referral needed, direct billing for Blue Cross and GreatWestLife insurance, baby-feeding friendly office, same-day appointments for emergencies often avaliable.

 Kristine completed the Seleni Institute of New York's Maternal Mental Health Intensive.
 This program focuses on the diagnosis and treatment of Perinatal Mood Disorders (Depression, Anxiety, OCD and PTSD) and processing grief from miscarriages and stillbirths.